John Donald Wilkinson: Teaching

 In 1960-61 Wilkinson taught at Ely Theological College and was an assistant lecturer at St Augustine's College, Canterbury.
 From 1961 to 1963 he was appointed as a tutor at St George's College, Jerusalem.

-In the 1985 he taught at Georgetown University.
+In 1985 he taught at Georgetown University.

 Fellowships and positions held

 In 1963 Wilkinson succeeded Dewi Morgan as Editorial Secretary of the USPG, and remained as such till 1969.

-When he returned to Jerusalem in 1969, he was appointed Dean of Studies at St George's College.
+When he returned to Jerusalem in 1969, he was appointed dean of studies at St George's College.
 Subsequently, in 1973 Wilkinson became a Canon at St George's Cathedral in Jerusalem.
 He spent the majority of his career at the British School of Archaeology in Jerusalem (BSAJ), where he was elected to their Council (1976), and from 1979 to 1984 was the director, in succession to Crystal M. Bennet.
 His principal contribution to the School as Director was to focus the attention of staff on research and publication of its results.
 He was instrumental in fundraising for the survey of Islamic buildings that allowed the volume on Mamluk buildings to be successfully completed and published under the authorship of Michael H. Burgoyne and Donald S. Richards.
 Denys Pringle writes that Wilkinson developed BSAJ's library into one of the best working libraries in East Jerusalem for the study of Islamic and Crusader history, archaeology and architecture.
 Along with the assistant-director Professor Denys Pringle, Professor Jaroslav Folda and Dr Alan Borg, Wilkinson launched a complementary survey project on the church buildings of the Crusader Kingdom of Jerusalem.

 In 1984, Wilkinson moved to the Ecumenical Institute for Theological Research at Tantur, near Bethlehem, and then in 1985 to the Center for Byzantine and Mediaeval Studies at Dumbarton Oaks in Washington DC.

 In 1975 he became the Bishop's Director of Clergy Training and curate-in-charge of Holy Trinity, Kensington Gore, and All Saints, Ennismore Gardens (now the Russian Orthodox Cathedral), in 1980 he was elected to the fellowship of the Society of Antiquaries of London.
 Later, in 1991, he became a non-stipendiary minister at St Mary Abbot's Kensington and in 1992-95 priest-in-charge at Christ Church, Kensington.

 Publishing

-At the age of twenty-six he had started the Capivard Publishing Press that continues until the present day.
-In 1959 he arranged a one-off exhibition on Type and Theology at the Monotype building in Fetter Lane titled ‘Print - a Voice of the Church'.
+At the age of twenty-six, he had started the Capivard Publishing Press that continues until the present day.
+In 1959 he arranged a one-off exhibition on Type and Theology at the Monotype building in Fetter Lane titled 'Print - a Voice of the Church'.